RetroDECK/ES-DE/USERGUIDE-DEV.md

 The EMULATOR.INI file is found in the _Model 2 Emulator_ installation directory.

-Also note that Model 2 Emulator is a bit broken and on most GPU drivers it will only work correctly if ES-DE keeps running in the background while the game is launched.
+Note that Model 2 Emulator is a bit broken and on Windows most GPU drivers it will only work correctly if ES-DE keeps running in the background while the game is launched.
 However, for some GPU drivers the opposite is true and the emulator will only work if ES-DE is suspended.
 To use the latter setup, switch to the alternative emulator entry _Model 2 Emulator [Suspend ES-DE] (Standalone)_.

+To run Model 2 Emulator on Linux you need Wine or Proton, how to setup this is covered in the [Running Windows emulators on Linux using Wine or Proton](USERGUIDE-DEV.md#running-windows-emulators-on-linux-using-wine-or-proton) section.

+After Wine or Proton has been installed, simply unpack the emulator files into `~/Applications/m2emulator/` and you should be good to go.

-On Unix/Linux and macOS, the only available emulator for Sega Model 2 is MAME, either the RetroArch - Current core or MAME standalone.
+On macOS, the only available emulator for Sega Model 2 is MAME, either the RetroArch - Current core or MAME standalone.
 Compatibility is still quite poor with only a handful of games working correctly, but this is likely to improve going forward as almost all games for this platform can already start and run to a certain degree.
 Some games flagged as not working by MAME are still playable with only minor glitches to audio and graphics, just make sure to use a recent ROM set for maximum compatibility.

 **Sega Model 3**